-Who uses it and how long does kratom stay in your system?
+Who uses it, and how long does kratom stay in your system?
 We tackle those questions here.

 How Long Does Kratom Stay in Your System?

-Those who are interested in using kratom have to contend with one important question: How long does kratom stay in your system?
+Those interested in using kratom have to contend with one important question: How long does kratom stay in your system?
 Taking kratom typically produces effects within 10 to 15 minutes.
-In small doses (about four to five grams), the effects can last up to two hours; in large doses (about seven to eight grams), the effects can last up to eight hours.
+In small doses (about four to five grams), the effects can last up to two hours; in large doses (about seven to eight grams), the effects can last eight hours.
 The effects are heightened when kratom is taken on an empty stomach.
 Peak effects can be expected around an hour-and-a-half to two-and-a-half hours after it is taken.

 So when the effects fade, does that mean that it is out of the system?
 Not quite.
-While research on kratom’s half-life needs to be more comprehensive, currently available studies suggest that its main ingredient mitragynine has a half-life of about 23.24 hours.
+While research on kratom’s half-life needs to be more comprehensive, currently available studies suggest that its main ingredient, mitragynine has a half-life of about 23.24 hours.
 So, how long does kratom stay in your system?
 It takes the body around a full day to clear half of its kratom content.

 The rate with which kratom can be fully eliminated may also depend on individual history of use.
 For those who use it less frequently or at lower doses, the body clears it more quickly.
 For habitual users or people who use it at higher doses, the body requires at least five and a half days to completely clear it out of the system.

 On top of that, several factors can affect the rate of elimination of the substance from the body.
 These are: